cubefs/cubefs/docs/datanode.md

 ## Features

 - Streaming replication for high performance data write and read operation and keep your data safety.
-- Unified storage engine with both tiny and large data support.
+- Unified storage engine with both blob and large data support.

 ## Requirement